 process for building the devices’ base

-includes at least 10 reboots, and makes
+image takes two full days.
+It installs six different software packages, includes at least 10 reboots, and makes Windows configuration updates.

 Knowing the key implementor’s departure was

-imminent, the Company attempted to automate
+imminent, the client attempted to automate

 The engagement kicked off with several days spent shadowing the individual implementing the manual steps.
 This allowed for us to build full documentation of the process.
 Once it was understood how the installation worked, Sketch developers were able to pinpoint steps that could be eliminated as well as to create discrete automations that significantly reduced the number of required system reboots.